ShravanThakare/Discord-Clone/README.md

 ## Future Aspects:-
-Improved Responsiveness: The current version is not fully responsive, but I am actively working on enhancing its responsiveness.
+1)Improved Responsiveness: The current version is not fully responsive, but I am actively working on enhancing its responsiveness.

-JavaScript Functionalities: I plan to incorporate JavaScript to add more dynamic features and interactions in the future.
+2)JavaScript Functionalities: I plan to incorporate JavaScript to add more dynamic features and interactions in the future.

 ## Getting Started